WintonCentre/kcp/README.md

 Start at https://shadow-cljs.github.io/docs/UsersGuide.html#_editor_integration.

 ## Server builds
-We run a Jenkins server which will currently build development and staging versions of the kcp project, publishing these at https://kcp-dev.wintoncentre.uk and https://kcp-staging.wintoncentre.uk/.
-These connect to the nhsbt-develop and nhsbt-staging branches.
+We run a Jenkins server which will currently build development and production versions of the kcp project, publishing these at https://kcp-dev.wintoncentre.uk and https://kcp-staging.wintoncentre.uk/.
+These both connect to the develop branche.

-Future production builds will need to create a servers at lung.kcp.wintoncentre.uk and kidney.kcp.wintoncentre.uk.
+Future production builds will need to create a servers at kidney.kcp.wintoncentre.uk.
 These have not yet been set up.

 ## Configuration

 > **WARNING:**
 >
 > If you come back to this after a while with new data, be particularly careful about sheet names within spreadsheets.
 Make sure they correspond to the sheet names in config.edn.
 If they fail to exist when reading you can get a puzzling crash.